 We'd be remiss if we didn't use this opportunity to encourage you to develop a practice of daily snowpack awareness.
 Make it a habit to measure the snowpack whenever you tour and record your information digitally or in a fieldbook.
 This is one of the skills you will learn on an AIARE 1 avalanche course.
 When you can't get out, keep tabs on the snowpack using NWAC's excellent and easy-to-use telemetry.

 This article was written & posted on October 13, 2024.
-We will update this article in late April 2025 with a look back at how things turned out in reality, so check back then!
+We may update this article as key events occur, and we will certainly update it in late April 2025 with a look back at how things turned out in reality, so check back then!